alysivji/word-count/README.md

 ## Solution Overview

-Implemented a single serving [Flask](http://flask.pocoo.org/) that takes in a text file or user input and calculates the 25 most frequently used words.
-Users have the option of excluding stopwords (pulled from [NLTK](http://www.nltk.org/book/)) from being counted.
+Implemented a single serving [Flask](http://flask.pocoo.org/) site that takes in a text file and calculates the 25 most frequently used words.
+Users have the option of excluding stopwords (pulled from [NLTK](http://www.nltk.org/book/)) from the calculation.

 Can either upload a file (higher precedence) or enter text.
-Mouseover word in table to get occurence count.
+Mouseover word in resulting table to get occurence count.

 Styled using Bootstrap.